Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/typescript-how-to-use-enums.md

 So basically, TypeScript converted it into a function that it can call to get the correct index.

-You can make this a bit more optimal by converting your enum into a const.
+You can make this more optimal by converting your enum into a const.

 ```js
 const enum Eeveelutions {